Wheelchair stolen leaving 6-year-old boy without wheels

 For the six-year-old his wheels are his wheelchair and his main way of moving around.

-His family are now appealing to the thieves who stole the wheelchair from the boot of the car which was stolen from the driveway of their Whangārei home early this morning to return the wheelchair urgently.
+His family are now appealing to the thieves who stole the yellow wheelchair from the boot of the car which was stolen from the driveway of their Whangārei home early this morning to return the wheelchair urgently.

 The car was pushed out of the driveway at Raumanga Heights, started out on the street and driven away.